My Little Pony: Equestria Girls – Rollercoaster of Friendship: Plot

 Rarity finds Applejack and tells her that they cannot let Vignette perform at the cost of losing their friends.
-They phone call their friends, and when Applejack opens a door, they find her friends trapped in a room in the park.
+They call their friends, and when Applejack opens a door, they find her friends trapped in a room in the park.
 Believing Vignette will teleport anything she does not like into the room, they head to the parade to stop her.
-All the Rainbooms use Equestrian Magic and release a Rainbow Laser to free Vignette's phone from the Zapping Magic.
-Vignette feels devastated, and tells that she did this because she had the philosophy of "BYBB" (Be Yourself But Better).
-Rarity then explains that we must not be better at the cost of harming our friends.
+The Rainbooms use their magic to transform, defeat Vignette, and destroy her phone.
+Vignette feels devastated, and tells that she did this because she had the philosophy of "BYBB" ("Be Yourself But Better").
 Vignette then reveals that despite having so many fans, she does not have any friends.
-Rarity and Applejack offer friendship, and things end on a happy note with the Rainbooms performing the song "Photo Booth" at the parade, led by Rarity and Applejack, and having loads of fun at the amusement park.
+Rarity and Applejack offer her genuine friendship, and the group performs a lively show at the parade, set to a montage of them playing at the amusement park.